Introducing architecture governance to tackle microservices sprawl

 Are microservices good — or bad?

 While most enterprises have a mix of architectures today, the majority are evolving toward microservices.
 But microservices don’t necessarily translate to good architecture.
-They can multiply quickly, leading to many dependencies, complex flows, and duplication of functionality—all signs of poor architecture.
+Without proper microservice governance, they can multiply quickly, leading to many dependencies, complex flows, and duplication of functionality—all signs of poor architecture.
 Good software architecture matters to overall application health and business success, but it’s hard to enforce without the right tools.

 survey respondents architecture